-- 2.4 Is the shortfall figure (for 2012-2017) of 32 dpa which is incorporated into the 822 dpa housing requirement still a robust and justified figure? - 2.5 Overall, is the housing requirement figure now proposed underpinned by robust evidence and adequately justified?
+- 2.4 Is the shortfall figure (for 2012-2017) of 32 dpa which is incorporated into the 822 dpa housing requirement still a robust and justified figure? - 2.5 Does the 822 dpa housing requirement take into account any backlog or under delivery of housing in previous years?
+If so, how? - 2.6 Overall, is the housing requirement figure now proposed underpinned by robust evidence and adequately justified?